-Sampling: For most states the target population for the January Cattle Survey is all agricultural establishments with one or more head of cattle on the land operated.
-A lower boundary, such as 20 head is used in a few states to establish the population.
+Sampling: The target population for the January Cattle Survey is all agricultural establishments with one or more head of cattle on the land operated.
+A lower boundary, such as 20 head is used in a few states to establish the list frame population.
 NASS uses a dual frame approach, consisting of list frame and area frame components to provide complete coverage of this target population.
 The January Cattle Survey is conducted in every state.

 The list frame includes all known agricultural establishments.
-A profile, known as control data of each establishment is maintained on the list frame to allow NASS to define list frame sampling populations for specific surveys and to employ efficient sampling designs.
-Only list frame records with positive cattle control data are included in the list frame population for the cattle sample.
+Livestock inventory of each establishment is maintained on the list frame to allow NASS to define list frame sampling populations for specific surveys and to employ efficient sampling designs.
+Only list frame records with positive cattle inventory are included in the list frame population for the cattle sample.
 The list frame cattle population covers approximately 88 percent of January cattle inventory in the U.S.

 The area frame contains all land in the United States and as such, is complete.
 The land is stratified according to intensity of agriculture using satellite imagery.
 The land in each stratum is divided into segments of roughly one square mile.
 Segments are optimally allocated and sampled to effectively measure crops and livestock.
 The sampled segments are fully enumerated in June.
 All farms and ranches found operating tracts in these segments are checked to see if they are included in the list frame cattle population.
 The farms and ranches that are not included in the list frame cattle population, called nonoverlap tracts are sampled for the January Cattle survey so that the target population is completely represented.
-The area frame component of the January Cattle survey covers approximately 12 percent of the January cattle inventory in the U.S.
+The area frame component of the January Cattle survey covers approximately 12 percent of the January cattle inventory in the LLS.

 The January Cattle Survey list frame sample is selected using a hierarchical stratified sampling design with strata defined by total cattle and calves, milk cows, and cattle on feed.
 The sample is designed to achieve a U.S. standard error of 1 percent of the point estimate for total cattle and calves, 2 percent for milk cows, and 2 percent for cattle on feed.
-The U.S. list frame sample size for the January Cattle Survey in recent years is approximately 34,000.
 The January Cattle Survey nonoverlap sample is a subset of the June Area Survey.
 The sample (or subsample) uses a stratified sample design based on the cattle data collected from the June Area Survey.
-The area frame sample size is approximately 4,000.
 Each list frame and area frame sampling unit is assigned a sampling weight which is used to create the survey estimates.